neuromechanist/bids-examples/emg_examples/Fields necessary to describe EMG-BIDS recordings.md

 ### Discussion:

-There is in general a ***many-to-many*** mapping between sensors and muscles: one muscle can be recorded by multiple channels, and multiple channels can record one muscle’s activity.
+There is in general a ***many-to-many*** mapping between sensors and muscles: one muscle can be recorded by multiple channels, and multiple channels can record one muscle's activity.
 So, both target muscles and electrodes location wrt to the muscles are important.

 Descriptions of electrode location should reflect the process by which electrodes were placed.
 For example, surface muscles on physically fit subjects may be located visually; smaller or deeper muscles (or subjects with less muscular definition) may require palpation to determine location of the muscle.
 In extreme cases, functional localization (temporary electrode placement during prescribed contractions to determine which location yields optimal EMG signal) may be employed.